COVID-19 FAQ: Business Operations

 Can I suspend my company’s Group Insurance Plan?

-Yes, a group can decide to suspend coverage for all employees (during that period any claims incurred will not be reimbursed including Life) for a period of up to 3 or 4 months depending on their contract.
+Yes, a group can decide to suspend coverage for all employees (during that period any claims incurred will not be reimbursed including life insurance) for a period of up to 3 or 4 months depending on their contract.
 During this period the group would not pay for any premiums.

 In order to avoid a re-enrollment process, the group would need to reinstate the benefits prior to the maximum layoff period indicated in their contract.